 Loggerhead sea turtles, like other sea turtles, are divided into regional groupings that represent major oceans or seas: the Atlantic Ocean, Pacific Ocean, Indian Ocean, Caribbean Sea and Mediterranean Sea.
-In these regions, the population structure of loggerhead turtles are usually based on the distribution of their nesting aggregations (see Table 5).
-In the Pacific Ocean, loggerhead turtles are represented by a northwestern Pacific nesting aggregation (located in Japan) which may be comprised of separate nesting groups (Hatase et al. 2002) and a smaller southwestern nesting aggregation that occurs in Australia (Great Barrier Reef and Queensland), New Caledonia, New Zealand, Indonesia, and Papua New Guinea.
-One of the largest loggerhead nesting aggregations in the world is found in Oman, in the Indian Ocean.
+In these regions, the population structure of loggerhead turtles is usually based on the distribution of their nesting aggregations.
+Loggerhead sea turtles are currently listed globally as a threatened species.